-Upon completion of the Integrative Health Coach Training Program, you may choose to expand your knowledge and toolkit further with these complementary courses.
+Upon completion of the Integrative Mental Health Coach Training Program, you may choose to expand your knowledge and toolkit further with these complementary courses.

-Highly Sensitive Person Certification Program for Mental Health Professionals
+Highly Sensitive Person Certification Course for Mental Health Professionals

-The HSP trait is a relatively newly identified and researched variant of the central nervous system that allows the person to detect subtleties in their environment, process data at a deeper level, and experience profound emotions within themselves and (mirrored in) others.
+The HSP trait is a relatively newly identified and shows how 20% of the population have a nervous system that detects subtleties in their environment, processes data at a deeper level, and experience profound emotions within themselves and (mirrored in) others.

-While the trait is present in 20% of the population, it accounts for 30-50% of clients seeking therapy (thus, one of the reasons why training is so valuable for mental health professionals).
+Those with the trait account for 30-50% of clients seeking therapy (thus, one of the reasons why training is so valuable for mental health professionals).